getpelican/pelican-plugins/Readme.rst

 Pelican Jinja2Content     Allows the use of Jinja2 template code in articles, including ``include`` and ``import`` statements

+Pelican Link Class        Set class attribute of ``<a>`` elements according to whether the link is external or internal

 pelican-toc               Generates a Table of Contents and make it available to the theme via article.toc

 Pelican Page Order        Adds a ``page_order`` attribute to all pages if one is not defined.